PS! "Crowds" is a bigger topic and I intend a follow up on the wider occurrences in the Gospels. AH 11/09/24

 From that time Jesus began to show his disciples that he must go to Jerusalem and suffer many things from the elders and chief priests and scribes, and be killed, and on the third day be raised.
 (Matthew 16:13-21, ESV).
 Jesus asks his disciples.
 Peter speaks - for them all?
 Peter has not heard Jesus say that he is the Christ.
 Peter (like the others) has watched and listened, and with God's inner working has come to recognise the unspoken truth.
 [That working of God's Spirit Jesus later described (John 15 & 16).]
 They are not to make Jesus' identity known (not yet).

-They would then leave this quiet location in the far north, near that centre of Emperor and Pan worship, and go to Jerusalem and the crowds.
+They would then leave this quiet location in the far north, near that centre of Emperor and Pan worship, and go to Jerusalem and those crowds.

-Crowds, or throngs, (large and small) were a main feature of these days, and of the times leading to that week, and even earlier.
+Crowds, or throngs, (large and small) were a main feature of these days, and of the times leading to that week, and even earlier - a future post.
 (It is a mistake and oversimplification to identify the crowds in these different scenes; "a crowd", or "a large crowd", or "the crowds", is not a specific single entity.
 Our own crowds at the one location are sometimes oppositional, and need to be separated.)

 Jesus had a reputation and his doings were noticed.
 He was visiting friends in Bethany, near Jerusalem.
 People wanted to find out...
 Then a large crowd of the Jews learned he was there.
 They came not only because of Jesus but also to see Lazarus, the one he had raised from the dead.
 But the chief priests had decided to kill Lazarus also, because he was the reason many of the Jews were deserting them[a] and believing in Jesus (John 12:9-11, CSB).
 So we meet the "crowd" - one of them - a large one.
 (I wonder if Lazarus survived that attention...?)